syncfusion-content/wpf-docs/wpf/SfDataGrid/Columns.md

-> Note: The value that is bounded to the DisplayBinding property displays the value.
+N> The value that is bounded to the DisplayBinding property displays the value.
 The value that is bounded to the ValueBinding property is the NavigateText.
 When ValueBinding value that bounds to the MappingName is not specified, it becomes the NavigateText.

 ### GridTemplateColumn